 \section{Introduction}

-The steganographic communication problem can be best described using Simmons~ \cite{DBLP:conf/crypto/Simmons83} formulation of the problem - In this scenario, prisoners Alice and Bob wish to communicate securely in the presence of an adversary, called the ``Warden,'' who monitors whether they exchange ``conspicuous'' messages.
-In particular, Alice and Bob may exchange messages that adhere to a certain channel distributions that represents ``inconspicuous'' communication.
-By controlling the messages that are transmitted over such a channel, Alice and Bob may exchange messages that cannot be detected by the Warden.
+The steganographic communication problem can be described using Simmons'~\cite{DBLP:conf/crypto/Simmons83} formulation of the problem: Alice and Bob are prisoners who wish to communicate securely in the presence of an adversary, called the ``Warden.''
+The warden monitors the communication channel to detect whether they exchange ``conspicuous'' messages.
+In particular, Alice and Bob are permitted to exchange messages that adhere to certain channel distributions that represent ``inconspicuous'' communication, but may not detectably stray from this distribution.
+By controlling the messages transmitted over such a channel, however, Alice and Bob may in fact exchange messages that cannot be detected by the Warden.
 There have been two approaches in formalizing this problem, one based on information theory~\cite{DBLP:conf/ih/Cachin98,DBLP:conf/ih/ZollnerFKPPWWW98,DBLP:conf/ih/Mittelholzer99} and one based on complexity theory~\cite{DBLP:conf/crypto/HopperLA02,stego1}.
 The latter approach is more concrete and has the potential of allowing more efficient constructions.

 Most steganographic constructions supported by provable security guarantees are instantiations of the following basic procedure (often referred to as ``rejection-sampling'').
 The problem specifies a family of message distributions (the ``channel distributions'') that provide a number of possible options for a so-called ``covertext'' to be transmitted.
 Additionally, the sender and the receiver possess some sort of private information (typically a keyed hash function, MAC, or other similar function) that maps channel messages to a single bit.
-In order to send a message bit $m$, the sender draws a covertext from the channel distribution, applies the function to the covertext and checks whether it happens to produce the ``stegotext'' $m$ he originally wished to transmit.
+In order to send a message bit $m$, the sender draws a covertext from the channel distribution, applies the function to the covertext and checks whether it happens to produce the ``stegotext'' $m$ she originally wished to transmit.
 If this is the case, the covertext is transmitted.
 In case of failure, this procedure is repeated.
-While this is a fairly concrete procedure, there are a number of choices to be made with both practical and theoretical significance.
-From the security viewpoint, one is primarily interested in the choice of the function that is shared between the sender and the receiver.
-From a practical viewpoint, one is primarily interested in how the channel is implemented and whether it conforms to the various constraints that are imposed on it by the steganographic protocol specifications (e.g., are independent draws from the channel allowed? does the channel remember previous draws? etc.).